AS-2K20/PHP-Form/README.md

 ## Deployment Instructions:

 1. Install and run a Server Application for PHP like WAMP or XAMP.
+   ( Recommended version of PHP is 7.3+ and Recommended version of MySql is 8+ )
 2. Clone or Download the Zip File of the Source Code.
 3. Move the Source Code Folder to wamp\www folder if you are using WAMP or to xamp\htdocs if you are using XAMP.
 4. In the Browser's URL, type "localhost/your_source_code_folder_name/index.php".